Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 Nikon's automatic wireless remote speedlight system makes it phenomenally easy and convenient to use a couple of remote flashes (like Main light and Fill light).
 Its Commander allows easy off-camera remote flash, and it provides an automatic point & shoot wireless remote TTL multiple flash system.
 Automatic setup is surely the largest factor for many people.
 Just set a flash or two out there and they can work.
 Immediate automatic TTL multiple flash setup, vs. tedious manual setup.
 However manual flash does offer absolute and full control (no automation).
 The commander system can also be used as a wireless triggering system for manual flash power levels (which is NOT to be confused with Manual flash mode - it is still very much Commander/Remote operation, and incompatible with much manual flash gear, such as optical slaves).

-The Commander works well with one remote flash, but the system is at its best with two remote flashes (like Main and Fill lights).
+The Commander works well with one remote flash, but the system features are at its best with two remote flashes (like Main and Fill lights).
 The idea is this: Using the Nikon Commander/Remote system, set the menu of the Master unit on-camera to Commander, and set each remote flash to Remote mode.
 You set one remote flash to be in group A, and one flash to be in group B (so the commander can individually control them).
 You throw the two lights out there somewhere (a little more care and planing is certainly a good thing pictorially, but the system doesn't care what you do).
 Be sure to rotate the remote flash bodies so that their side sensor is aimed at the commander on camera (in a line of sight path).

 The Commander MUST be on-camera (for communication), either the internal flash with Commander, or a speedlight with Commander on hot shoe, or connected to the hot shoe with a SC-28 type of hot shoe extension cord.
 Then the commander will individually preflash and meter each Remote flash group, and will set the individual group power levels so that they each meter the same intensity at the subject, regardless of their distances, or bounce, or modifiers.
-If using the internal flash or speedlight commander, this can include its flash too, if it is set to contribute in TTL mode (or it can be disabled with mode "- -").
+If using the internal flash or speedlight commander, this can include its flash too, if it is set to contribute in TTL mode (or it can be disabled with its Mode "- -").

 You can also set your lighting ratio in the commander menu, and the system will do that for you too - to make one flash be intentionally stronger than the other, for main light and fill light concept.
 The preflashes take a split second, activated by the shutter button, just before the shutter opens.
 This is immediate automatic wireless remote point & shoot TTL multiple flash setup, and it is an Awesome capability.
 But like all automation, not always extremely versatile.
-Certainly very convenient, but automation is never complete control - sometimes TTL can be a surprise - any camera metering is simply not always accurate (it depends on the brightness of the colors of the subject and background), but we always have Flash Compensation to fix it.
+Certainly very convenient, but automation is never complete control - sometimes TTL can be a surprise - any camera metering is simply not always precise (reflective meters depend on the brightness of the colors of the subject and background), but we always have Flash Compensation to fix it.
 The main skill to be developed for TTL flash is always the Flash Compensation button - don't hesitate to use it, always consider using it.

 The images below are quickly done samples, to show automatic point & shoot TTL operation.
 No deep point here, just showing what the system does if we just throw a couple of lights out there.
 We put one light in Group A and one in Group B, so the Commander can control them individually, and the TTL system takes care of it.
 All results below use Commander TTL (except the setup pictures).
 The point I make is that the system does a lot of automation.
 These lights were intentionally sloppily thrown out there, intentionally at different distances here, just to show it works.
 Better planning is surely always a good thing, there is more to lighting, but the TTL system can in fact tend to many details.
 TTL exposure correction might sometimes be necessary, so simply just watch, and use whatever Flash Compensation that seems necessary to make it perfect (none used here this time, which was a little surprise).